Uncover hidden issues with your health with functional medicine.

 —Functional Immunology is a branch of biomedical science that covers the study of all aspects of the immune system in all organisms.
 It deals with the physiological functioning of the immune system in states of both health and diseases as well as malfunctions of the immune system in immunological disorders (autoimmune diseases, hypersensitivities, and immune deficiency).

 Like functional endocrinology, functional immunology involves the early or more critical detection of dysfunction in the immune system.
 One of the most common dysfunctions of the immune system is autoimmunity.
 Autoimmunity is the third leading cause of sickness and death today.
 Autoimmunity is when one’s immune system becomes overzealous and loses self-tolerance (attacks your own body tissues).
 Many individuals with chronic health complaints unknowingly have autoimmunity but do not get diagnosed in the conventional health care model until end-stage disease.
 Just like functional blood chemistry analysis and functional endocrinology, functional immunology includes work-ups that look beyond conventional ranges

 At Advanced Chiropractic Center, we want to make a difference in your health through functional medicine.
-Contact our office in Asheville, North Carolina today to set up your appointment.
+If you live in the Asheville, North Carolina area, contact our office today to set up your appointment.